IumoInfinium/missing_semester/lecture7/resources.md

 3. [How do profilers work?](https://jvns.ca/blog/2017/12/17/how-do-ruby---python-profilers-work-/) A article by Julia Evans.

 4. [Strace -- The Sysadmin's Microscope](https://blogs.oracle.com/linux/post/strace-the-sysadmins-microscope).
 A short article for `strace`.

+5. [Graphviz](https://graphviz.org/) A tool to visualize structured information in the form of abstract graphs.

+6. [Pycall Graph](http://pycallgraph.slowchop.com/en/master/) - A Python module that creates call graph visualizations for Python applications.